prioritizr/surveyvoi/cran-comments.md

 ## Comments from CRAN maintainers

-* Please unwrap the examples if they are executable in < 5 sec, or replace
-  \dontrun{} with \donttest{}.
-Examples which depend on 'Gurobi' should be left in \dontrun{}.

-    Thank you for this suggestion.
-I have removed \dontrun{} from several examples based on this feedback.
-For reference, the following functions depend on external software (i.e. Gurobi or JAGS) and so have examples containing \dontrun{}: feasible_survey_scheme, optimal_survey_scheme, and
-    approx_optimal_survey_scheme.
-Additionally, the following
-    funcitons have examples that are not executable within less than 5 seconds and so contain in \donttest{}: fit_xgb_occupancy_models.

 * Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles. e.g.: Free Software Foundation, Inc